Rasmus line-up: Eero Heinonen, Lauri Ylonen, Aki Hakala, Pauli Rantasalmi

 Rasmus team formed in late 1994 while the band members were still in high school and were originally known as Rasmus.

-Rasmus released their second Playboys album in 1997, which also went gold in Finland with the single "Blue".
+Rasmus released their second album Playboys in 1997, which also went gold in Finland with the single "Blue".

 The band's grueling active schedule included supporting Rancid and Dog Eat Dog and playing a festival at the Olympic Stadium in Helsinki.